 top of page

-StatPack Mark 22 - Introduction
+StatPack Mark 25 - Introduction

 Introduction

-Hello and a warm welcome to StatPack Mark 23 which updates the last (September 2021) version by including marks achieved during the 2022 indoor and outdoor seasons.
+Hello and a warm welcome to StatPack Mark 25 which updates the last (September 2024) version by including marks achieved during the 2025 indoor and outdoor seasons.

-Simon Kilminster compiled the first edition of StatPack over 25 years ago and although details from earlier years occasionally surface almost all the changes in this edition again come from performances from the current bunch of talented athletes who continue to rewrite these rankings almost as soon as they can be produced!
+Although details from earlier years occasionally surface, almost all the changes in this edition come from performances from the current bunch of talented athletes who continue to rewrite these rankings almost as soon as they can be produced!!

 As noted previously, the rankings include only performances for athletes who met the age definitions now in use – this means that a few long-standing under 17 boys’ marks no longer qualified as the athlete in question was too old under the current age groups.
 This happened because before 1964 an athlete’s age group was calculated as at 1 April prior to the start of the track season not as at 31 August, and also the statisticians used a 31 December cut off until 1970.
 I have only included any changes that I have been able to find but it may mean that any marks for that athlete the previous season have been missed.